 We often get asked straight away “how much does permeable paving cost?”.
 But it’s not always a straightforward answer…

-Firstly, permeable paving is often specified because you can’t use normal paving or concrete due to town planning restrictions – such as tree protection, or to meet WSUD criteria.
-So before looking at a direct cost comparison to normal paving, remember that the permeable paving might have been the only way to get planning approval for your project in the first instance.
+Firstly, permeable paving is often specified because you can’t use normal paving or concrete due to town planning restrictions.
+This could include council requirements such as tree protection, or to meet Water Sensitive Urban Design WSUD criteria.
+So before looking at a direct cost comparison to normal paving, its important to remember that the permeable paving might have been the only way to get planning approval for your project in the first instance.

 Also, by using a permeable pavement, you may be reducing the amount of costly stormwater system works or other WSUD treatments, which can be considered as another indirect cost saving.

 Why is there a difference in cost between permeable paving and normal concrete paving?

 Typical concrete pavements for residential driveways are only installed at around 90-120 mm thick, on a thin crushed rock subbase.
 They are a quick, simple installation with relatively inexpensive materials.
 In contrast, permeable paving systems, such as our resin bound permeable paving have much more complicated pavement build-ups, to ensure stability over reactive soils with the infiltration of rainwater.

 Our permeable paving is installed on custom permeable concrete, with galvanised steel reinforcing mesh.
 Both of these are more expensive than traditional concrete materials and steel reinforcing, but provide a critical role in producing perfect permeable paving.